fpem123/word-cloud/README.md

 *** /word-cloud/make_wordcloud ***

-youtuber: This is youtuber part of channel url.
+youtube_url: This is youtuber part of channel url.
 That url can get /find_youtuber

  => exam: /channel/UCnyBeZ5iEdlKrAcfNbZ-wog or /user/pewdiepie